billthefarmer/blog/CTuner/content/introduction/options.md

 weight: 30
 ---

-All options may not be implemented on all versions.
+Some options may not be implemented on all versions.

  * Low pass filter option for tuning bass reeds
  * Fundamental filter option to remove spurious results